MicrosoftDocs/winapps-win32-api/winapps-win32-src/content/microsoft.ui.interop/nf-microsoft-ui-interop-getwindowfromwindowid.md

 Gets the window handle that corresponds to the specified *windowId*, if the provided *windowId* is valid and the system has an `HWND` that represents the window.

+> [!NOTE]
+> The `microsoft.ui.interop.h` header has a dependency on `microsoft.ui.h`, which is not shipped as part of the [Windows App SDK](/windows/apps/windows-app-sdk/).
+You can run [the MIDL compiler](/windows/win32/midl/using-the-midl-compiler-2) (`midl.exe`) on `Microsoft.UI.idl` in order to generate `microsoft.ui.h`.
+Or just use the functions in the [winrt/Microsoft.ui.interop.h](../winrt-microsoft.ui.interop/index.md) header instead.

+**C#**.
+For C# desktop application developers, the interop functions in this header are wrapped by the methods of the [Microsoft.UI.Win32Interop](/windows/apps/winui/winui3/cs-interop-apis/microsoft.ui/microsoft.ui.win32interop) class.

 ## -parameters

 ### -param windowId